• Skip to primary navigation

 How to Make Squash Flour

-Squash flour is a wonderful gluten-free, paleo, and keto flour that can be used in place of almond and coconut flour!
+Squash flour is a wonderful gluten-free, paleo, and keto flour that can be used in place of coconut flour!
 Perfect for low-carb baking!
 Can be made with yellow squash or zucchini.
+Yields 4 finished cups of flour.

 5 from 11 votes